ap--/automations/README.md

-# :robot: Automations for reoccurring GitHub tasks :robot:
+# :robot: Automations for reccurring GitHub tasks :robot:

 This repo is just a collection of tasks I want to happen automatically on GitHub.
 Feel free to ask questions in issues, or let me know if there are better